Photo by David Valdez

 In the fall of 1980, then-State Representative Untermeyer was a fellow of the Institute of Politics at Harvard, where he led a student study group on how to get started in politics.

-Mr Untermeyer resigned his position at the Navy Department to spend the 1988 presidential campaign planning the transition in the event Vice President Bush was elected.
-The morning after his election, Mr. Bush named Mr Untermeyer as director of presidential personnel, to advise him on some 3,500 federal appointments.
-He continued in this role as an Assistant to the President in the White House through August 1991, when he became director of the Voice of America, the overseas broadcasting arm of the U.S. Government.
+Mr. Untermeyer resigned his position at the Navy Department to spend the 1988 presidential campaign planning the transition in the event Vice President Bush was elected.
+The morning after his election, Mr. Bush named Mr. Untermeyer as director of presidential personnel, to advise him on some 3500 federal appointments.
+He continued in this role as an Assistant to President George H.W.
+Bush in the White House through August 1991, when he became director of the Voice of America, the overseas broadcasting arm of the U.S. Government.
 In addition, he oversaw Worldnet, a 24-hour/day television service, and Radio and TV Martí, which broadcast entirely to Cuba.

-Upon the conclusion of his government service on 20 January 1993, Mr Untermeyer became director of public affairs at Compaq Computer Corporation (since merged with Hewlett-Packard).
-From 2002 until his appointment as ambassador to Qatar in 2004, he was vice president for government affairs and professor of public policy at the University of Texas Health Science Center at Houston, which is comprised in part of the schools of medicine, nursing, dentistry, and public health.
+Upon the conclusion of his government service in 1993, Mr. Untermeyer became director of public affairs at the Compaq Computer Corporation, leaving prior to its merger with Hewlett Packard in 2002.
+For the next two years, he was vice president for government affairs and professor of public policy at the University of Texas Health Science Center at Houston.

-In January 1999, Mr Untermeyer was appointed chairman of the Texas State Board of Education by then-Governor George W. Bush and served as chairman through the end of the Bush governorship.
-Having been elected in 2000 without opposition to a full term with over 330,000 votes, he remained a member of the Board until the completion of this term in January 2003.
+In January 1999, Mr. Untermeyer was appointed chairman of the Texas State Board of Education by then-Governor George W. Bush and served as chairman through the end of the Bush governorship.
+Having been elected in 2000 without opposition to a full term with over 330,000 votes, he remained a member of the Board until his term ended in January 2003.

 He is married to the former Diana Cumming Kendrick of Sheridan, Wyoming.
 They met in the White House the first week of the Bush Administration when she was executive assistant to Boyden Gray, counsel to President Bush.
-Their daughter, Elly, is a student at Stanford University.
+Their daughter Ellyson, a 2016 graduate of Stanford University, works for Facebook.

-Mr. Untermeyer is the author of three volumes of memories of the Reagan-Bush era, When Things Went Right (Texas A&M University Press, 2013), Inside Reagan’s Navy (Texas A&M University Press, 2015), and Zenith: In the White House of George HW Bush (Texas A&M University Press, 2013),.
-He has also published How Important People Act: Behaving Yourself in Public (Bright Sky Press, 2015).
+Mr. Untermeyer is the author of three volumes of diary-based memoirs of the Reagan-Bush era, When Things Went Right (Texas A&M University Press, 2013), Inside Reagan’s Navy (Texas A&M University Press, 2015), and Zenith: In the White House of George HW Bush (Texas A&M University Press, 2013).
+He has also published How Important People Act: Behaving Yourself in Public (Bright Sky Press, 2014).

 Language skills: Conversational and reading fluency in Spanish and French.